sftcd/tlspad/README.md

 - avoid re-hit keys: move up/down one if a key/tone is playing now or otherwise avoid collisions (but pianos only have 88 keys so we can't avoid all, in general)

+- some notes are being lost from some sound files according to ``timidity`` - need to check and fix

 - play some more with the python ``music`` library which seems to be related to [mass](https://github.com/ttm/mass) (install